adri/adri.github.io/_posts/2016-01-20-manage-dependencies-in-nodejs-app.md

 summary: "This article shows how to combine Factory Functions with a rapid feedback loop using hot reloading."
 ---

 Factory Functions Pattern are a great way to structure applications in NodeJS.
-[This In-Depth article](https://medium.com/@pyrolistical/factory-functions-pattern-in-depth-356d14801c91#.3193wonrd) describes how they are used.
-In short, advantages of this pattern are:
+This [In-Depth article](https://medium.com/@pyrolistical/factory-functions-pattern-in-depth-356d14801c91#.3193wonrd) describes how they are used.
+In short, the advantages of this pattern are:

  * All external dependencies of a module are stated explicitly
  * External dependencies can be replaced without changing the module